1995parham/vim-gas/README.md

 For now the basic as directives as well as the Intel / AMD instruction sets are included.
 Opcodes supporting a size suffix are recognized plain as well as suffixed with b/w/l/q.

+Because of some issues in vim-gas, i decided to develop some new features base on old project from Rene Kocher. so i did not change anything and add some new features and fix some errors.

 # What does it look like?